 However, this doesn’t mean securing these guests is simple.

 There are many variables corporate guests will consider before making a booking with your hotel, all of them based around efficiency, convenience, and quality.

 A report from Euromonitor International shows the changing face of business travel.
 The rise of automation and new technology is changing the industry, and thus the needs of business travellers.
-Travel and tourism accounts for one in 11 jobs worldwide, but some of these are being lost to technology.
+Travel and tourism account for one in 11 jobs worldwide, but some of these are being lost to technology.

 The specific research and development your hotel undertakes will determine the success you have in attracting a long-term and lucrative market from the corporate sector.

 Here are 20 things hoteliers should know about attracting corporate guests:

 Corporate travellers are becoming more diverse in terms of nationality, age, and gender.
 Population growth and modernisation continue apace meaning the business market is not just made up of mature men anymore.
 Hotels will have to prioritise personalised service to serve every type of corporate traveller on the market.

 2. If you’re not a corporate hotel brand, it’s okay

 You don’t have to be a corporate brand to attract business travellers.

 If you’re a leisure brand but can offer solutions business travellers look for, you should market this way.
 Hotels have already been doing this and it increases the chances of 100% occupancy.